Big1533/sdl_android_guides/docs/Migrating to Newer SDL Android Versions/Updating to 4.7/index.md

 ## Overview

 This guide is to help developers get setup with the SDL Android library version 4.7.
 It is assumed that the developer is already updated to 4.6 of the library.
-This version includes the addition of the SdlManagers and a re-working of the transports which greatly enhances the use of the `SdlRouterService` and adding the functionality for secondary transports on supporting versions of SDL Core.
+This version includes the addition of the SdlManagers and a re-working of the transports which greatly enhances the use of the `SdlRouterService`, along with adding the functionality for secondary transports on supporting versions of SDL Core.

-In this guide we will be focusing on the transitioning from the proxy, which implemented `SdlProxyALM` into using the `SdlManager` system, which includes specialized sub-managers that you can interact with through.
+In this guide we will be focusing on the transitioning from the proxy, which implemented `SdlProxyALM` into using the `SdlManager` system, which includes specialized sub-managers that you can interact with through the `SdlManager`.
 We will follow the naming convention of the guides, highlighting the previous way of implementing SDL and showing the new ways of implementing it.

 !!!
 NOTE
-Moving from the `SdlProxyALM` implementation to the `SdlManager` API will require you to manually subscribe to the notifications that you wish to receive and response to requests instead of all notifications and responses being passed through the `IProxyListenerALM` interface.
+Moving from the `SdlProxyALM` implementation to the `SdlManager` API will require you to manually subscribe to the notifications and responses that you wish to receive instead of all of the notifications and responses being passed through the `IProxyListenerALM` interface.
 !!!

 ## Integration Basics